cmdruid/crypto-sessions/README.md

 // Example import of the CryptoSession object. import { CryptoSession } from '@cmdcode/crypto-sessions'

-// Create a client <-> peer CryptoSession instance.
+/* Create a client <-> peer CryptoSession instance.
+ * Your peer must also configure a matching instance.
+ */
-// Your peer will need to create a matching instance. const session = new CryptoSession(
+const session = new CryptoSession(
   // Used for encrypting traffic end-to-end. peerPublickey : string | Uint8Array,